 Madeline – Homeowner – from 2010

-Sierra Pacific Windows Reviews 2011
+Sierra Pacific Prices

 Mike – - from 2008

-We just installed the first Sierra Pacific windows and doors we’ve used on a job.
-I don’t have anything bad to say about them; it’s been a really good experience so far.
+We just installed the first Sierra Pacific windows and I don’t have anything bad to say about them; it’s been a really good experience so far.
 The last couple of houses we’ve installed Hurd, Marvin, and Jeld-Wen.
 The build quality on the Sierra Pacific is very good.
 The mulled units were all lined up nicely and the units, for the most part, were square.
 The homeowners decided to go with fir jambs, and the grain matching wasn’t even too bad.
 The sales rep knew his product well and was responsive.
 The margins on the doors were all consistent, not too big, which is an issue we’ve had with Hurd.
 The hinges are non-adjustables (seems like most 8-0 doors come with adjustables), but that hasn’t been a big deal and I’m sure you could upgrade if you wanted to.
-When the truckload of units came, Sierra Pacific sent 4 day-laborers to help unload them and stock them around the house.
+When the truckload of units came, Sierra Pacific sent 4 guys to help unload them and stock them around the house.
 They also have a door and window hardware service and they’ll set the screens at the end of the job (all included in the purchase.)
 They provide temp lockable hardware until you’re ready for final…a very nice feature.
 The pricing was also very good for custom doors.
 We couldn’t go with a true 8-0, they ended up being 92-1/4, and it was only a $100 upcharge.
 I can’t really speak to longevity, but this has been my experience with Sierra Pacific thus far.

 Adam – - from 2005